derrod/legendary/README.md

   --disable-check       Disables completeness check of the to-be-imported game
-                        installation (useful if the imported game is a much older version or missing files)
+                        installation (useful if the imported game is a much older version or missing files) --with-dlcs           Automatically attempt to import all DLCs with the base game
+  --skip-dlcs           Do not ask about importing DLCs.

 Command: egl-sync